feathersjs/feathers/contributing.md

 ## Report a bug

-Issues can be reported in the [issue tracker](https://github.com/feathersjs/feathers/issues) or the [Gitter chat](https://gitter.im/feathersjs/feathers).
+Issues can be reported in the [issue tracker](https://github.com/feathersjs/feathers/issues).

-If you have any other questions, feel free to submit post them on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag or join [#feathersjs](http://webchat.freenode.net/?channels=feathersjs) on Freenode IRC.
+If you have any other questions, feel free to submit post them on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag or join our [slack channel](http://slack.feathersks.com).

 ## Code style